lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ## Exploratory Factor Analysis (with a quick contrast to PCA)

-Whereas principal components analysis (PCA) is a regression analysis technique, principal factor analysis is "...a latent variable model" [@revelle_william_chapter_nodate].
+Whereas principal components analysis (PCA) is a regression analysis technique, principal factor analysis is a latent variable model [@revelle_william_chapter_nodate].

 Exploratory factor analysis has a rich history.
 In 1904, Spearman used it for a single factor.
 In 1947, Thurstone generalized it to multiple factors.
 Factor analysis is frequently used and controversial.

 Factor analysis and principal components are commonly confused:

-**Principal components**
+**Principal components** is

 * linear sums of variables,
-* solved with an eigenvalue or singular decomposition
+* solved with an eigenvalue or singular decomposition,
-* represents a $n*n$ matrix in terms of the first *k* components and attempts to reproduce all of the $R$ matrix.
+* represented by an $n*n$ matrix in terms of the first *k* components and attempts to reproduce all of the $R$ matrix, and
-* paths point from the items to a total scale score -- all represented as observed/manifest (square) variables
+* paths which point from the items to a total scale score -- all represented as observed/manifest (square) variables.

-**Factor analysis**
+**Factor analysis** is

-* linear sums of unknown factors
+* linear sums of unknown factors,
-* estimated as best fitting solutions, normally through iterative procedures.
+* estimated as best fitting solutions, normally through iterative procedures, and
-* Controversial because
+* controversial.
+Because:
-  + at the *structural* level (i.e., covariance or correlation matrix), there are normally more observed variables than parameters to estimate them and the procedure seeks to find the best fitting solution using ordinary least squares, weighted least squares, or maximum likelihood
+  + At the *structural* level (i.e., covariance or correlation matrix), there are normally more observed variables than parameters to estimate them and the procedure seeks to find the best fitting solution using ordinary least squares, weighted least squares, or maximum likelihood.
-  + at the *data* level, the model is indeterminate, although scores can be extimated
+  + At the *data* level, although scores can be estimated, the model is indeterminate.
-  + this leads some to argue for using principal components; but fans of factor analysis suggest that it is useful for theory construction and evaluation
+  + This leads some to argue for using principal components; however fans of factor analysis suggest that it is useful for constructing and evaluating theories.
-* attempts to model only the *common* part of the matrix, which means all of the off-diagonal elements and the common part of the diagonal (the *communalities*); the *uniquenesses* are the non-common (leftover) part
+* an attempt to model only the *common* part of the matrix, which means all of the off-diagonal elements and the common part of the diagonal (the *communalities*); the *uniquenesses* are the non-common (leftover) part
-* Stated another way, the factor model partitions the correlation or covariance matrix into
+  + Stated another way, the factor model partitions the correlation or covariance matrix into
-  +  *common factors*, $FF'$, and
+    - *common factors*, $FF'$, and
-  + that which is *unique*, $U^2$ (the diagonal matrix of *uniquenesses*)
+    - that which is *unique*, $U^2$ (the diagonal matrix of *uniquenesses*)
-* paths point from the latent variable (LV) representing the factor (oval) to the items (squares) illustrating that the factor/LV "causes" the item's score
+* paths which point from the latent variable (LV) representing the factor (oval) to the items (squares) illustrating that the factor/LV "causes" the item's score

 ![Comparison of path models for PCA and EFA](images/PAF/PCAvPAF.png)